pyOpenSci/handbook/README.md

 ```console
 $ nox -s docs-live
 ```
-The governance page should automatically open in a new browser window.
+The handbook page should automatically open in a new browser window.
 If it does not, check your terminal for the text "Serving on http://XXX.X.X.X:XXXX".
 The HTTP address is a link that you can click (or copy and paste into your browser) to open the handbook page for live editing.

 ## Contributing to this guide